 The goal of today’s lab is to create the main map area and a locator map.
 Next week we will be adding ancillary information.
 It is up to you however, to make sure the map is completed by the end of next week.

 Create a new folder and add the datasets:

-- Start ArcMap and choose A new empty map
+- start windows server. and Start ArcMap choose A new empty map

 - Add all layers from: L:\labs\geog205\symbolization